Glossary of population terms

 Sustainable Development Goals (SDGs) – A universal set of goals, targets and indicators that UN member states use to frame their agendas and political policies.
 The Sustainable Development Goals include a broad range of sustainable development issues, ranging from ending poverty and hunger, improving health and education, as well as combating climate change.

-Total Fertility Rate – The average number of children born to each woman over her lifetime if she were to live to the end of her child-bearing years.
-This is an approximate guide to family size and the measure used by demographers and family planners to
+Total Fertility Rate (TFR) – The average number of children born to each woman over her lifetime if she were to follow prevailing patterns, or in simpler terms, the average number of children born to each woman.

 Women’s empowerment – The process of increasing the capacity of women to make choices and to transform those choices into desired actions and outcomes.